OWASP/www-project-top-10-for-large-language-model-applications/1_0_vulns/Model_Theft.md

 **Scenario #4:** An attacker queries the API with carefully selected inputs and collects sufficient number of outputs to create a shadow model.

-**Scenario #5:** A compromised employee of the hosting platform is manipulated or coerced by attackers to perform a side channel attack and retrieve model information.
+**Scenario #5:** A security control failure is present within the supply-chain and leads to data leaks of proprietary model information.

 **Scenario #6:** A malicious attacker bypasses input filtering techniques and preambles of the LLM to perform a side-channel attack and retrieve model information to a remote controlled resource under their control.